Table of contents:

 BcSels and EvSels tables contain the following information:

-- fired trigger aliases, see Trigger aliases section
+• alias: fired trigger alias bits, see Trigger aliases section

-- offline event selection criteria such as beam-beam and beam-gas decisions from forward detectors (FV0, FT0, FDD, ZDC) and various in-bunch and out-of-bunch pileup checks, see Event selection criteria section
+• selection: offline event selection bits such as beam-beam and beam-gas decisions from forward detectors (FV0, FT0, FDD, ZDC) and various in-bunch and out-of-bunch pileup checks, see Event selection criteria section

 In addition EvSels table contains additional info: